Swamp coolers are a great alternative for those living in places like the southwest desert, where humidity rarely falls below 60%.

 - It’s noisy: When components inside a swamp cooler bend, loosen, or otherwise break down, the unit tends to produce a lot of noise.

-For over 34 years, Dwellness has been installing and fixing swamp coolers for countless local homeowners from Phoenix, Arizona to Las Vegas, Nevada.
+For over 34 years, Dwellness has been installing and fixing swamp coolers for countless local homeowners in Las Vegas, Nevada.
 Our experts are the fastest in the industry, arriving right on schedule virtually every time.
 We also handle more than just air conditioning, and over 60% of our first-time customers end up calling us for other needs like plumbing and electrical help.

 Our experts are available seven days a week from Monday-Friday 7AM to 11PM and Saturday & Sunday 8AM to 4PM.
 Simply fill out the “Request Service Now” form to the left or call 702-641-8888 to get started, and we’ll help ensure that your swamp cooler is working perfectly.